5eh/multibase/musicgen/00_analysis/typst_report/report.typ

 = Executive Summary

 This report analyzes the temporal patterns of blockchain transactions from November 2019 to February 2025.
-The analysis shows that there have been *7,611,970* total transactions during this period, with significant variations in transaction volume over time.
+The analysis shows that there have been *#totalTransactions* total transactions during this period, with significant variations in transaction volume over time.

-The highest transaction volume was observed in *November 2024* with *4,347,886* transactions, while the lowest volume was in *November 2019* with only *918* transactions.
-This represents a growth of over *4,700x* from the lowest to the highest month.
+The highest transaction volume was observed in *#highestMonth.period* with *#highestMonth.count* transactions, while the lowest volume was in *#lowestMonth.period* with only *#lowestMonth.count* transactions.
+This represents a growth of over *#calc.round(highestMonth.count / lowestMonth.count)x* from the lowest to the highest month.

 = Transaction Volume Over Time